All 9 Different Types of Nail Guns with Their Uses in 2025

 Finishing Nail Gun

-Building furniture and cabinets are also objected to where you can use finish nailers.
-Finish nailers have shorter and lighter gauge nails, and the lengths are also short.
-This type of nail gun can accommodate 14 to 16 nail gauges.
-The nails are usually 1″ to 2 ½” long.
-Finish nail guns make it easy to nail oak and pine.
+Finish nailers are also useful for building furniture and cabinetry.
+Finish nailers use shorter, lighter gauge nails and the lengths are short too.
+This kind of nail gun can handle 14 to 16 gauges of nails.
+They are typically 1″ to 2 ½” long.
+Finish nail guns are dead simple for nailing oak and pine.

 #3.
 Brad Nail Gun (Brad Nailer):